kirkw/orioledb/doc/usage.md

  * `orioledb.device_length` -- the length of the block device.
 The default is `1 GB`.
  * `orioledb.use_mmap` -- specify whether use `mmap` to work with the block device.
 It could be `on` and `off`.
 We recommend setting `on` value for NVRAM.
 The default is `off`.

-All the GUC parameters above require the postmaster restart.
+All of the GUC parameters above require restarting postmaster to take effect.